Max Horsepower on Pontoon Boats – Newbie Info

-Here are examples of the maximum horsepower on specific pontoon boats, for a reference.
+Here are examples of the maximum horsepower on specific pontoon boats for reference.

 - My 22' G3 Suncatcher V22RF has a max engine horsepower of 115 hp.